jfecher/ante-website/content/blog/vision.md

 > Code snippets in the rest of this article will be written in Ante, which is still in development so any
 > code is subject to change in the future.
 Don't worry too much if you're unfamiliar
-> with the language - this post is written so hopefully anyway can follow along.
+> with the language - this post is written so hopefully anyone can follow along.
 What is important is exploring
 > the idea that we can wrap otherwise low-level code in a nice looking bow.

 ---